 As my portfolio has got larger over time I have spread it across a few different share dealing providers.

-This is mostly for security reasons, as the FSCS only covers investments up to the value of £50,000 per provider.
+This is mostly for security reasons, as the FSCS only covers investments up to the value of £50,000 per provider (note: this was raised to £85,000 in 2019).
 I tend to stick to the larger brokers, but if one did go under I wouldn’t lose everything.
 This approach increases my investing costs, but only very marginally.

 6. Use tax shelters